epasseno1/Testing_Grounds/Diff_Tool/Readme.txt

 file was found, return false and no file path.
 If the search succeeds, then return true, and the absolute path for the object.

+An approach to finding multiple values would be to append reseults to a list, and then filter any new results from an ongoing search. once the program finds a result it updates the list, and continues the walk.

+If the program restarts the walk and then uses the list to skip over duplcates, this is going to prolong the search process.